aaron-z-chiu/multiple-vesicles/README.md

 Input `make clean` in your terminal

 ### Windows
-We have not supported the makefile for Windows at present, please do the following in order to run the programs.
+A Makefile for Windows has not been provided at this moment.
+Please follow these steps to compile and run the code manually.
 1. Create folders named `data1`, `data2`, `data3`
 2. Compile all the `*.cpp` & `*.h` files
 3. Run the generated `.exe` file.